 - 1. The applicant files the application with the court. - 2.
 The applicant gives (serves) a copy of the application to the respondent. - 3.
 The applicant confirms that a copy of the application was provided to the respondent. - 4.
 The respondent confirms that he/she received the application. - 5.
 The respondent files a defence and counterclaim with the court and gives a copy to the applicant. - 6.
 If there are dependent children, a statement relating to their care etc. is prepared. - 7.
 Both parties confirm that they have considered other alternatives to a judicial separation. - 8.
 Both parties disclose their financial status. - 9.
 Any queries in relation to the financial information provided are resolved. - 10.
 The courts service attempts to resolve as many outstanding issues as possible. - 11.
-If agreement is reached, terms of settlement are drafted and a date is set for the court to hear and rule on the agreement. - 12.
+If agreement is reached one of the parties applies for a court hearing date, confirming any orders that will be applied for, and swears an affidavit exhibiting the terms of agreement.
+A court date is set for the application and is heard by the court. - 12.
 If there is no agreement a court date is set for a hearing and judgment.